The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Preliminaries

 This distance is termed the geometric margin, which is defined as the minimum Euclidean distance from all points to the hyperplane.
 The closest data points to the hyperplane are referred to as support vectors.

-For the linearly separable case, this hyperplane is a line, with the equation $\boldsymbol{w} \cdot \boldsymbol{x} + b = 0$.
+For the linearly separable case, in two dimensions, this hyperplane is a line, with the equation $\boldsymbol{w} \cdot \boldsymbol{x} + b = 0$.
 Here, $\boldsymbol{w}$ is termed the weight vector, and is perpendicular (normal) to the hyperplane. $b$ is the bias term (or intercept), which shifts the hyperplane away from the origin.